github/platform-samples/sql/README.md

 ## Security queries

 The `security` folder has queries that are all around dependency alerts and any other security features.

+- `active-repo-report.sql` - A list of all detected HIGH and CRITICAL vulnerabilities from repos pushed to in the past 90 days.
+It also returns who owns it and further details on the exact vulnerability.
+The threshold of time and severity to return is adjustable.
+- `vuln-critical-count.sql` - A count of repositories affected by each CRITICAL vulnerability.
+- `vuln-report.sql` - A report of all detected vulnerabilities in every single repo in GHES, who owns it, when it was last pushed to, the platform of the vulnerability, and the GHSA/MITRE/WhiteSource info on it.
+This can be a very large report.

 ## Usage queries